SkylineCommunications/dataminer-docs/develop/TOOLS/NuGet/Compilation_Time_Assembly_Binding.md

 In DataMiner, compilation of C# code is executed:

-- Protocol C# QActions: Right before the first execution of the QAction (or,if the [precompile](xref:Protocol.QActions.QAction-options#precompile) option is used, the QAction is compiled immediately).
+- Protocol C# QActions: Right before the first execution of the QAction (If the [precompile](xref:Protocol.QActions.QAction-options#precompile) option is used, the QAction is compiled as soon as you create an element that uses this protocol for the first time).
 - Automation script C# exe blocks: When an Automation script is uploaded or its library script changes.

 To compile, the compiler only requires the directly referenced assemblies.
 The compiler does not know about transitive dependencies for that assembly.